Skip to main content

 Treatment for progressive supranuclear palsy

-At present, there are no drug treatments that can cure PSP.
-However, certain treatments generally prescribed for Parkinson's disease can reduce some of the symptoms experienced by PSP patients at the onset of the disease.
+Currently, there are no drug treatments that can cure PSP.
+However, certain treatments generally prescribed for Parkinson’s disease can alleviate some of the symptoms experienced by PSP patients at the condition's onset.

-Treatment for progressive supranuclear palsy is symptomatic and multidisciplinary, involving physiotherapy and speech therapy to combat progressive muscle rigidity and keep joints supple for as long as possible, thereby limiting the risk of falls.
+Treatment for PSP is symptomatic and multidisciplinary, and includes physiotherapy and speech therapy to help with progressive muscle stiffness, and to preserve joint flexibility for as long as possible, limiting the risk of falls.

-In 2019, the French National Agency for the Safety of Medicines (ANSM) has authorised the launch of a phase 2a clinical trial with the drug candidate AZP2006 .
-This therapeutic trial is being conducted at La Pitié Salpêtrière Hospital in Paris (AP-HP), under the direction of Professor Jean-Christophe CORVOL, neurologist and researcher at the Institut du Cerveau and at Lille University Hospital, in Professor DEFEBVRE's department.
+In 2019, France’s agency for the safety of medicines and health products (Agence national de Sécurité du Médicament, ANSM) authorised the launch of a phase 2a clinical trial with the drug candidate AZP2006.
+This therapeutic trial is taking place at La Pitié Salpêtrière Hospital in Paris (AP-HP), under the direction of Professor Jean-Christophe Corvol, neurologist and researcher at Paris Brain Institute and at Lille teaching hospital (CHU), within Professor Defebvre’s department.